 Students whose fees are paid by a third party, such as a sponsor, church, or employer, must provide an official record from the third party such as a letter accepting responsibility for payment of the fees together with the admission form, re-enrolment form or enrolment variation form.
 The third party will be invoiced directly by the University.
 Students in this category may also elect to use the BPAY facility and pass the Statement of Fees to the sponsor for prompt payment.

-Student tuition fees for doctoral students who have been awarded a Research Training Scheme place will be met by RTS funds.
-See the Research Grants and Scholarships page for information on how to apply for RTS funding.
+Student tuition fees for doctoral students who have been awarded a Research Fee Scholarship will be met by Research Training Program funds.
+For information on how to apply for a Research Fee Scholarship, see the Research Grants and Scholarships page.

 Refund of student tuition fees